tyroguru/BPFTrace-hol/bpftrace.md

 Things to note:

-* The 'nsecs' builtin variable gives us nanosecond timestamp
+* The `nsecs` builtin variable gives us nanosecond timestamp
 * The predicate on the return probe ensures this thread has actually been through the entry probe (we could have started tracing whilst this thread was already in this function!).
 * The `$` notation indicates that we have declared a *scratch* variable that only has scope within this action block.
 Here the variable `$time_taken` stores the time taken in the mythical `write` syscall.